The Jacksonville Public Library at a Glance

 Locations: Main Library plus 20 branches across Jacksonville, all within Duval County

-Adult literacy: Nearly 1,200 individuals were enrolled in literacy training at the Center for Adult Literacy (CAL) last year.
-CAL services were accessed more than 25,000 times; more than 190 people were trained to become tutors.
+Adult literacy: Nearly 1,000 individuals were enrolled in literacy and English as a Second Language classes at the Center for Adult Literacy (CAL) last year.
+CAL services were accessed more than 23,000 times; more than 100 volunteers were trained.

 Youth Programs: Children and teen librarians specialize in reader’s advisory and reference